US women beat Jamaica 5-0 at the W Championship - WHIZ News

 Megan Rapinoe was not available for the match because she was at the White House on Thursday to receive the Medal of Freedom, the nation’s highest civilian honor.

+“We didn’t play well,” Jamaica coach Lorne Donaldson said.
+“You’re not going to play the world’s champ and play that bad and expect anything to come out of the game.
+We weren’t good.”

+Roselord Borgella and Nerilia Mondesir converted penalty kicks and Sherly Jeudy added a goal for Haiti in the victory over Mexico, stunning the tournament hosts.

-The United States defeated Haiti 3-0 in the opening match of the tournament, while Jamaica defeated Mexico 1-0.
-The Americans will face Mexico and the Reggae Girlz will face Haiti in their final group matches on Monday.
+The Americans will face Mexico and the Reggae Girlz will play Haiti in their final group matches on Monday.
+Haiti could clinch its first World Cup berth with a tie or win over Jamaica.

 Eight teams were playing in the W Championship, divided into two groups.
 The top two teams in each group qualify for the World Cup.
-The two third-place teams will advance to a 10-team intercontinental playoff in New Zealand in February.
+The two third-place teams will advance to an intercontinental playoff in New Zealand in February.

 The winner of the W Championship will also qualify for the 2024 Olympics.